trevorsheridan/more/README.md

 #### Hunter

-Once you've installed Node and NPM clone the latest stable release from Github, navigate to the "hunter" directory in a terminal and type "sudo npm install -g".
+Once you've installed Node and NPM clone the latest stable release from Github, navigate to the "hunter" directory in a terminal and type `sudo npm install -g`.
 This will install Hunter globally.
 You can now do whatever you want with the hunter clone.

 ### Uninstall